busbud/coding-challenge-native-a/README.md

 # Installation
 Pods need to be installed for a Swift projet.
-Xcode 6 is required
+Xcode 6 is required.

 $ gem install cocoapods --pre

 $ cd /path/to/project

 $ pod install

 Now use the generated .xcodeworkspace to launch the project!